Hybrid lighting, sustainability and wellbeing

 Ventilation, thermal comfort and indoor air quality in schools

-In this CPD, Monodraught highlights the benefits of natural ventilation to achieve high indoor air quality in schools.
-Monodraught explains natural ventilation strategies and systems that reliably meet requirements for thermal comfort and energy efficiency.
-It also showcases building simulation tools like IES and presents case studies where natural, mechanical and hybrid ventilation contributed to create healthier classrooms through improved IAQ.
+This CPD covers the benefits of natural, hybrid and mechanical ventilation to achieve high indoor air quality in schools.
+Monodraught outlines ventilation strategies and systems that reliably meet requirements for thermal comfort and energy efficiency.
+It also showcases building simulation tools like IES or BIM modules and presents case studies where natural ventilation, natural cooling and hybrid ventilation contributed to create healthier classrooms.

 Hybrid Lighting for healthier and more energy efficient offices